 set dshot_bidir = ON

-You will need to turn the clock scheduler rate optimization and dshot burst off in the Betaflight CLI:
+You might need to turn the clock scheduler rate optimization to ON and dshot burst to OFF in the Betaflight CLI:

 set dshot_burst = OFF

 set scheduler_optimize_rate = ON